Step 1 – Start Tracking Your Net Worth

 While this can certainly be done manually on paper or utilizing a spreadsheet, technology makes this easy.
 I’d highly recommend two websites/apps I have personally used, Mint and Personal Capital.
 Once you sign up and load all of your account information, both will automatically track and update your net worth.

 While I have used both, I currently use Personal Capital because it has more robust investment analysis tools than Mint.
-In my opinion, Mint is more focused on those who what to examine their spending and budget.
+In my opinion, Mint is more focused on those who want to examine their spending and budget.

 There are a few downsides to using these sites/apps.
 First, you have to load your usernames and passwords for all your accounts, placing all of this valuable information on yet another site that could get hacked.
 Both sites use modern encryption technology, so this is not something that keeps me up at night, but it is something worth noting.